newbiet21379/new2c/README.md

 # new2c

-#An Golang project using MongoDB as database and can use Docker to build
+# An Golang project using MongoDB as database and can use Docker to build

+**Use Docker**
+1. `docker build --tag new2c . ` - Build docker image
+2.  `docker run --publish 8080:8080 new2c` - Deploy docker container on port 8080

 # Setup
 1. `go get`  - install all dependency